 Carbs in Mango

-Mango stands out for its sweet taste, especially when enjoyed as juice or smoothie.
+Mango stands out for its sweet taste, especially as juice or smoothie.
 Is this sweetness of nature full of carbohydrates?

 How Many Carbohydrates Are in Mango?